KaiserWhoLearns/CS-PhD-Application-fee-waivers/README.md

 Each program will be followed by a link to the fee waiver information page and/or a short message indicating the limitation for application.
 For some US schools, application fee waiver will only be offered to US Citizens or permanent residents -- this will also be annotated.

 If a school is not on the list, it **does not necessarily mean that they do not offer application fee waiver**.
-You can find information through search engine, probing into their application pages, or messaging admission offices.
+You can find information through search engine, probing into their application pages, or messaging the admission offices.

 To add more entries or correct some entries, please submit a PR or open an issue.